-September 3: Once again, it's time for Celebrity Goo Game to adopt a new scoring system to refresh itself, after years of lucky cats and pagodas.
+Once again, it's time for Celebrity Goo Game to adopt a new scoring system to refresh itself, after years of lucky cats and pagodas.
 Scott appreciates how differently some players approach the game, and devises a system that will reward players for experimenting with different styles: Players earn badges (colorful icons) for accomplishments such as solving a consecutive streak and solving many goos on the same day and being first to solve a goo and so on, with the player who accumulates the most badges by the end of the season becoming the winner.
-The wide variety of options is a little much for players to wrap their heads around at first, but they approach the new system with gusto, devising stretegies to maximize their badge collections.
+Players approach the new system with gusto, devising stretegies to maximize their badge collections, but it soon becomes clear that the system is flawed, being static and uninteresting.
+A year later, the game switches back to the previous system, the Japanese pagoda and lucky cats model.

 Welcome to Funeratic!
 We are an interactive community,